emmanuel-dev000/donutapi_v2/README.md

 And part two of learning Spring Boot, React (and Typescript), and MongoDB

-Manage your donuts easily and in a delightful way in this app.
+Manage your donuts easily in a delightful way with this webapp.

 Made by Emmanuel Pangan entirely from scratch within a week